 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Your wisdom teeth can still break through, or erupt, even in early adulthood.

-Teeth that erupt in an upright and functional position often don’t need to be removed, Dr. Horan says, as long as they cause no pain and aren’t associated with decay or gum disease.
+Teeth that erupt in an upright and functional position often don’t need to be removed, Dr. Janowicz says, as long as they cause no pain and aren’t associated with decay or gum disease.

 However, even wisdom teeth that come in correctly can develop problems over time because they are so far back in the mouth and difficult to clean.
 So if you keep your wisdom teeth, be sure to brush and floss them well, and see your dentist regularly.

 What happens when a wisdom tooth is impacted?

 It’s common for people to have impacted wisdom teeth.
 These teeth are buried, either partially or completely, in the soft tissue or jaw bone, and are more susceptible to disease and other problems.

 The problem is you can’t clean impacted wisdom teeth properly, so they can start to decay, and you can develop gum disease.
 “Although less common, cysts or tumors can also develop around impacted teeth,” says Dr. Janowicz.